Background pattern

 Lactulose

-Duphalac contains a laxative called lactulosa, which acts by softening the stool for better transit and defecation, and by promoting water inside the intestine.
+Duphalac contains a laxative called lactulose, which works by softening the stools for better transit and defecation, pushing water into the intestine.
 It is not absorbed by the body.

 Duphalac is used in the treatment of constipation (infrequent bowel movements, hard and dry stools) to produce semi-solid stools.
-It is used, for example, when there are hemorrhoids, in anal surgery or in surgery in the lower part of the intestine.
-Additionally, it is used for the treatment and prevention of portosystemic encephalopathy (portosystemic encephalopathy), which is a liver disease that causes difficulty in thinking, tremor, decreased consciousness, and even coma.
+It is used, for example, when there are hemorrhoids, in anal surgery, or in surgery on the lower part of the intestine.
+Additionally, it is used for the treatment and prevention of hepatic portosystemic encephalopathy (portosystemic encephalopathy), which is a liver disease that causes difficulty thinking, tremors, decreased consciousness, and even coma.

 You should consult a doctor if it worsens or does not improve after several days of treatment.

-2. What you need to know before starting to take Duphalac
+2. What you need to know before you take Duphalac

-• If you are allergic to lactulose or any of the other components of this medication (listed in section 6).
+• If you are allergic to lactulose or any of the other components of this medicine (listed in section 6).

-• If you have galactosemia (a serious genetic disorder that prevents the digestion of galactose).
+• If you have galactosemia (a severe genetic disorder that prevents the digestion of galactose).

-• If you have a gastrointestinal obstruction, perforation, or risk of perforation (other than habitual constipation).
+• If you have obstruction, perforation, or risk of gastrointestinal perforation (apart from habitual constipation).

 Warnings and precautions

-This medication contains lactose, galactose, and fructose from the manufacturing process.
-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+This medicine contains lactose, galactose, and fructose from the manufacturing process.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medicine.

-This medication may contain sulfites from the manufacturing process.
-Rarely, it may cause severe hypersensitivity reactions and bronchospasm.
+This medicine may contain sulfites from the manufacturing process.
+Rarely, it can cause severe hypersensitivity reactions and bronchospasm.

-It is recommended that you consult your doctor in the case of:
+It is advisable to consult your doctor in the following cases:

-• Presenting symptoms of undetermined abdominal pain before initiating treatment.
+• If you present symptoms of abdominal pain of unknown cause before starting treatment.

-• If after several days of treatment, the effect of the medication is insufficient.
+• If, after several days of treatment, the effect of the medicine is insufficient.

 • If you are lactose intolerant.